PaulinaMoreno/Linux-server-config/README.md

 # Linux Server Configuration Project

-this project take a baseline installation of a Linux server and prepare it to host a web applications.
+This project take a baseline installation of a Linux server and prepare it to host a web applications.
 Secure server from a number of attack vectors, install and configure a database server.

 You can visit http://ec2-54-191-209-195.us-west-2.compute.amazonaws.com/ for the website deployed.